railsbridge-boston/cookbook/mc/mc-tips.md

     * Encourage attendees to continue working through the install instructions
     * If they're done, they're can head home
 * Close out the night and remind everyone
-  * what time breakfast will be delivered
+  * what time breakfast will be served
   * when the workshop begins

 ## Presentations during the workshop